joshua0pang/consha/README.md

 send(1, 24);
 send(1, 1);

-// *incr = 2;  // <-- this write is would cause a data race
+// *incr = 2;  // <-- this write would cause a data race which
-               //     and is not allowed by the type system
+               //     will be detected by the type checher

 var result: Ref[Num] = ref(receive(2, Num));
 ```